cloudfoundry-community/slack-notification-resource/README.md

 Behavior
 --------

-### `out`: Sends message to Slack.
+### `out`: Sends a message to Slack.

-Send message to Slack, with the configured parameters.
+Send a message to Slack, with the configured parameters.

 #### Parameters